 - Hourly: We offer an hourly backup add-on for users who need more frequent backups.

-- Manual: You can create up to 5 manual backups, which are stored for 14 days.
+- Manual: You can create up to 5 manual backups, which are stored for a minimum of 14 days (but can vary depending on your plan).
 These are recommended when you’re rolling out a change on your live site, which perhaps couldn’t be tested on staging.

 - System generated: We create an automatic system backup at certain events (for example, when you restore a backup, a system backup is automatically generated).